 Security developers are about creating systems, methods, and processes to test the security of software systems and fix security vulnerabilities.
 They use various tools to complete their work, such as scripting languages such as Python and Ruby.
 They also use coding languages such as C and C++ to read and understand the operating system.
 The purpose of their work is to ethically hack the system to discover its vulnerabilities.

 11. Software Development Engineer in Test (SDET)

 SDET developer is responsible for writing software to verify the quality of the software system.
 They create automated tests, tools, and systems to ensure that products and processes perform as expected.
 The technologies used by SDET include Python, Ruby, and Selenium.

 DevOps developers know technologies and tools to build, deploy, and integrate systems and manage backend software.
 To simplify the definition, backend developers are the ones who create applications, while DevOps can create applications as well as deploy and monitor them.
 DevOps requires experience with the following skills, such as Kubernetes, Docker, Apache Mesos, Jenkins e.t.c, and HashiCorp stack.

 Data scientist developers write programs to analyze data sets.
 They are usually responsible for statistical analysis, machine learning, and predictive modeling.
-Their skills cover programming languages (R, Python), various effective methods, familiarity with machine learning methods, understand multivariate calculus and linear algebra, and deal with data defects.
+Their skills cover programming languages (R, Python), various effective methods, familiarity with machine learning methods, understanding multivariate calculus and linear algebra, and dealing with data defects.

 Big Data developers write software programs to store and retrieve large amounts of data in the system, such as data warehouses, ETL systems, relational databases, data lake management systems, etc.